Birth choices and advice

 - your baby starts getting distressed in labour – for example, there are changes in your baby’s heartbeat.

-Things that can reduce your chance of needing an unplanned caesarean include:
+Things that can reduce your chances of needing an unplanned caesarean include:

 - having a support person with you in labour to help you stay calm